AladeYunus/venue-revenue-forecasting/README.md

 # Venue revenue forecasting model lab

-This project builds a weekly revenue forecasting model for a group of venues using synthetic but realistic data.
-It covers data creation, exploration, model training, evaluation, future forecasting and a simple staffing guide based on the predictions.
+This project shows how weekly venue data can be used to build a practical forecasting model.
+It includes data creation, feature work, model training, evaluation, future predictions and a simple staffing guide linked to the forecasts.
+The notebooks and dashboard show the output in a clear, easy-to-read way.

 An insights notebook and a Tableau Public dashboard are included to help present the findings in a clear, practical way.